amithr/amithr.github.io/index.md

 After university I worked as software developer for 4 years, but I quit to work as a teacher of English and Computer Science for 4 years in Vietnam and Kyrgyzstan.
 Now I'm looking to work as a developer again.

+Here's a link to my CV: [Link to CV](https://docs.google.com/document/d/1NXd0rMwc8QtOYsrQriAvxNJu5pBejzAKpQOh2hHxKMI/edit?usp=sharing)

 Specialties: React, Python (Flask), PHP (Symphony, Laravel)
 Familiar with: Git, Docker, AWS, Python (Django), Node.js

-I also create Python and computer science-related tutorials on my Youtube channel, [The CS Classroom](https://www.youtube.com/c/TheCSClassroom/).
+I also create Python and computer science-related tutorials on my Youtube channel, [Mr. Amith](https://www.youtube.com/channel/UCoBI5yMrJ3sMVEkIIO-s8AQ).

 You can read more about me at my personal blog, [amith.life](http://amith.life).